K0ntrast/silverlining-theme/README.md

 ![](https://github.com/K0ntrast/silverlining-theme/raw/main/silverlining_title.png)

-## Coming real soon!
+## Almost ready for first release.
+Watch this space!

 ### Background:

 I created an icon and theme set of my own as I wasn't totally satisfied with many of the themes available for Linux desktop environemnts.
-I'm not that big of a fan of all these modernised, dark-mode centric, "flat" and over-simplified icon sets and window frames.
-I wanted something fresh, a bit more nostalgic, reminicent of the late 90s and early 2000s desktop environments.
+I'm not that big of a fan of all these modernised, symbolic, dark-mode centric, "flat" and over-simplified icon sets and window frames.
+I wanted something fresh, nostalgic and reminicent of the late 90s and early 2000s desktop environments.

 These detailed, skeuomorphic icons do go against the grain of the more modern "dark mode" & "flat" icon themes to offer a traditional desktop experince with a modern flare.
 Inspired by Apple's Platinum (incl.
-Rhapsody), Red Hat's Bluecurve, KDE's 2.2-3.0 Classic, GNOME 2.x, Raspberry Pi's PiXEL and OPENSTEP/NeXTSTEP.
-I've compiled a colleciton of icons to bring back that familiar feeling.
+Rhapsody), Red Hat's Bluecurve, KDE Classic, GNOME 2.x, Raspberry Pi's PiXEL and OPENSTEP/NeXTSTEP.
+I've compiled a collection of icons to bring back that familiar feeling.

 ### Compatibility:
 These have been tested in GTK-based desktops only.
 Namely MATE 1.20+, XFCE 4.12+, LXDE v0.10+ and Openbox 3.6.1+ only.

 Bear in mind this is a **BETA** release and still in **TESTING** phase.
-A final release is long way away yet.
+A final release is still some time away.

 Icon resources have been compiled by the author from various free sources (with further modification) around the WWW.
-Each has been modified with GIMP.
+I used GIMP for all the raster work.

 ### Icon Set:
 This icon pack is a complete drop in replacement.
-Silverlining is intended to be a full comprehensive pack, not a supplimentary pack like so many others.
+Silverlining is intended to be a full comprehensive theme pack.
 The goal is to be totally independent and not rely on a fallback theme to fill any missing icons.

-These icons are distributed freely under the GNU GPL software license.
+These icons are distributed freely under the Creative Commons (artwork) and GNU GPL software license (config files).
 Feel free to contribute to, redistribute and fork this project.

 *Programs generally use their own internal icons as created by their own respective authours.*

 #### Author's Note:
-If you think that this theme looks "old" or "dated", that’s because it is, and that’s very much its purpose.
+Yes, it's admittedly a bit rough around the edges and needs more polishing, but what is here serves as a project starting point.

-Yes, it's a currently a bit messy, rough around the edges and has lots of polishing work to be done, but what is here serves as a project starting point.
+Enjoy and appreciate.
+It's been a labour of love to bring you this release.

 ### Recommended Fonts for this theme:
 > >